Saturday, October 22, 2016

 Summary: A Helleborus plant named ‘Alexia’ has dark green leaves and a long flowering period of light green flowers.

-image of Helleborus plant named ‘Alexia’ included in patent application filed March 27, 2009, with United States Patent and Trademark Office: Thierry van Paemel, Public Domain, via U.S. Patent and Trademark Office
+image of Helleborus plant named ‘Alexia’ included in patent application filed Friday, March 27, 2009, as application number 12/383848, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP21,126; Date of Patent June 29, 2010: Thierry van Paemel, Public Domain, via U.S. Patent and Trademark Office: Thierry van Paemel, Public Domain, via U.S. Patent and Trademark Office

 Invented by Belgian hellebore breeder Thierry van Paemel, a Helleborus plant named ‘Alexia’ has leathery, smooth, dark green leaves and light green flowers with a long, late-winter flowering period.